CharaD7/nvim-jetbrainsai-proxy/README.md

 ___

 # 🛡 Legal Compliance

 This plugin does not bundle any JetBrains source code, credentials, or assets.
 Users must authenticate with their own valid tokens and license.
 No usage data is transmitted or stored.
   > ⚠️ Use of the JetBrains API via proxy is for educational and non-commercial use only.
 We recommend this plugin be run locally and by licensed users.

+- All API calls use your local, user-authenticated proxy
+- Tokens are never transmitted to third parties or stored by this plugin
+- Users are expected to comply with Jetbrains' [Terms of Use](https://www.jetbrains.com/legal/terms/) and [Privacy Policy](https://www.jetbrains.com/legal/privacy-policy/)

 ___

 # ✨ Roadmap

+View ongoing work and feature proposals under the [Discussions](https://github.com/CharaD7/nvim-jetbrainsai-proxy/discussions) tab.
 - [x] Chat with JetBrains AI via proxy

 - [x] File write approval workflow